 - 225 primary contacts,

-- 235 secondary contacts, and
+- · 235 secondary contacts, and

 - 40 observation contacts.

 At the end of the quarter, the patient contacts will be counted and verified by the attending physician at Extended and Elective Off-Sites.
 In order to receive credit for the patient contacts, the patient information must be logged clearly, and the original patient contact log must be submitted to the Clinical Coordinator.
-SCNM and AMS have automated the process of recording patient contacts in Helios; therefore, no patient log or attendance form is required for clerkships held at SCNM Medical Center.
+SCNM and eClinicalWorks have automated the process of recording patient contacts in eClinicalWorks EHR; therefore, no patient log or attendance form is required for clerkships held at SCNM Medical Center, Neil Riordan Center for Regenerative Medicine, and Roosevelt Health Center.
 An exception to this is break attendance which still requires physician signatures for onsite physicians.
 The paper process for documenting patient contacts at extended sites and Elective Off-Sites remains the same and eventually will be electronically documented.
 Even after achieving the required 500 patient contacts, students must continue to accurately record the patient contacts until graduation.